-In recent years, especially among non-celiacs, the term gluten has been stretched to include corn proteins (corn gluten) and there is a glutinous rice, although in the latter case, glutinous refers to the stickiness of the rice rather than to its containing gluten.
-As far as we know, neither corn nor glutinous rice cause any harm to celiacs.
+In recent years, especially among non-celiacs, the term gluten has been stretched to include corn proteins (corn gluten), and there is a glutinous rice, although in the latter case, glutinous refers to the stickiness of the rice rather than to its containing gluten.